“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a digital agency.

 Not only that, great content can be amplified with advertising and by optimising on external channels other than your website.

-Social Media Advertising is an amazing way to amplify your great content.
+Social Media Advertising and YouTube video optimisation are amazing ways to amplify your best content.

-Take a look at our Highly Effective Ads as an example.
+Take a look at our Best Facebook Ads page as an example.

 This is what we consider to be feature length, unique, evergreen content.